The 4 Stages of the Mustache Growth Cycle

 Mustache Hair Growth Cycle

-According to the mustache hair growth cycle, it has 4-phases: Anagen, Catagen, Telogen, and Exogen phase.
+The mustache hair growth cycle has 4 phases: Anagen, Catagen, Telogen, and Exogen.

-Anagen Phase: The initial phase of the mustache hair growth cycle is Anagen, where the hair follicles on the upper lip begin to actively grow hair.
-The hair can appear thin and sparse.
+Anagen Phase: The initial phase of the mustache hair growth cycle, where the hair follicles on the upper lip begin to actively produce hair.
+The hair can appear thin and sparse at first.

-Catagen Phase: A transitional phase that occurs after the anagen phase and lasts for a few weeks. in this phase hair follicles begin to shrink and detach from the blood supply, signaling the end of active growth during the catagen phase.
+Catagen Phase: A transitional phase that follows the anagen phase and lasts a few weeks.
+Here, hair follicles begin to shrink and detach from the blood supply, signaling the end of active growth.

-Telogen Phase: This is a resting phase that lasts for several months.
-This stage lasts longer than other stages.
-The hair follicle remains dormant and no new hair growth occurs.
+Telogen Phase: A resting phase that lasts several months, longer than any other stage.
+The hair follicle remains dormant and no new growth occurs.

-Exogen Phase: At this stage, mustache hair reaches to its terminal length.
-This is the final phase of mustache’s hair growth cycle. the old hair is shed and falls out, making way for new hair growth in the next anagen phase.
+Exogen Phase: The final phase of the cycle.
+The old hair is shed and falls out, making way for new growth in the next anagen phase.

-After the exogen phase, the cycle repeats itself with the growth of new hair from the follicle’s root.
-This cycle of mustache’s hair growth and shedding varies in duration and timing depending on the individual.
+After the exogen phase, the cycle repeats itself with fresh hair sprouting from the follicle’s root.
+The duration and timing of this cycle varies from person to person.

 Mustache Growth Stages

-Depending on the length and look of your mustache, we have breakdown mustache growth stages into four parts and provided an approximate week-by-week breakdown of each stage.
-The weekly timeline may vary from person to person according to the individual hair growth rate.
-Understanding these stages can help you better care for your mustache and achieve the look you desire.
+Depending on the length and look you’re after, we’ve broken down mustache growth into four stages with an approximate week-by-week breakdown of each.
+The weekly timeline will vary based on individual hair growth rate.
+Understanding these stages can help you better care for your mustache and achieve the look you’re going for.

-This phase is a relatively easy stage to endure.
-As you put the razor down and your mustache begins to come in, the stubble can look quite attractive on many men.
+This is a relatively easy stage to endure.
+As you put the razor down and your mustache begins to come in, the light stubble can look quite attractive on many men.

-During this stage, it’s probably a good idea to let your beard grow in as well.
-Letting your beard grow in will help to distract from the emerging peach fuzz under your nose.
+During this stage, it’s a good idea to let your beard grow in as well.
+Letting the beard fill in helps distract from the emerging peach fuzz under your nose.

-After your stubble has grown in and genuine hairs have begun to sprout, it’s time to shave your beard and commit to a full mustache.
-Once you’ve shaved the beard, you’ve entered into the phase that breaks most would-be mustache growers.
+Once your stubble has grown in and genuine hairs have started to sprout, it’s time to shave the beard and commit to a full mustache.
+Once you’ve shaved the beard, you’ve entered the phase that breaks most would-be mustache growers.

 Stage 2: Itchy Eyesore (Weeks 3-5)

-By week 3, your mustache should be more visible, and the hairs will start to grow longer.
-As we’ve named it, the itchy eyesore phase is the worst stage of all when it comes to mustache growth.
-At this point, your mustache isn’t long enough to look very attractive.
+By week 3, your mustache should be more visible and the hairs will start growing longer.
+The itchy eyesore phase is the worst stage of the entire mustache growth journey.
+At this point, your mustache isn’t long enough to look particularly attractive.

-In addition, depending on how patchy your growth is, some hairs will be much longer than others.
-The hairs dangling down onto your lip can become itchy, and at the same time, they’re too short to be combed aside.
+On top of that, depending on how patchy your growth is, some hairs will be noticeably longer than others.
+The hairs dangling down onto your lip trigger beard itch, and they’re still too short to comb aside.

-The only advice we have for this stage is to endure or rock a shorter ‘stache.
+The only advice for this stage: endure it, or rock a shorter, well-trimmed ‘stache.

-When you see the light at the end of the tunnel, hope reemerges from its hibernation.
-For many men, This stage begins by week 6, just seems to emerge organically from the “itchy eyesore” phase.
+When you see the light at the end of the tunnel, hope makes its comeback.
+For most men, this stage kicks in around week 6 and seems to emerge organically from the “itchy eyesore” phase.

-Stage 4: Full Stache (Weeks 8 and Beyond)
+Stage 4: Full Chevron Mustache (Weeks 8 and Beyond)

 Factors That Affect Mustache Growth Timeline

-The weekly timeline of mustache growth can vary from person to person.
-This is because several factors can influence the rate and thickness of facial hair growth, such as:
+The weekly timeline of mustache growth can vary significantly from person to person.
+Several factors influence the rate and thickness of facial hair growth:

-Genetics: Your genes play a significant role in determining your facial hair growth pattern, density, and texture.
-Some people may have thicker or faster-growing facial hair due to their genetic makeup.
+Genetics: Your genes play a major role in determining your facial hair growth pattern, density, and texture.
+Some men naturally have thicker or faster-growing facial hair due to their genetic makeup.

 Age: Facial hair growth typically increases during puberty and slows down with age.
-Younger men may experience faster and more consistent facial hair growth than older men.
+Younger men tend to experience faster, more consistent growth than older men.

 Hormones: Testosterone is the primary hormone responsible for stimulating facial hair growth.
-Hormonal imbalances or changes in hormone levels can affect the rate and thickness of facial hair growth.
+Hormonal imbalances or shifts in hormone levels can affect both the rate and thickness of what comes in.

-Nutrition: A healthy diet rich in protein, vitamins, and minerals can promote hair growth and thickness.
-On the other hand, a poor diet or nutrient deficiencies can hinder facial hair growth.
+Nutrition: A healthy diet rich in protein, vitamins, and minerals promotes hair growth and thickness.
+A poor diet or nutrient deficiencies can slow facial hair growth considerably.

-Stress: High levels of stress can affect hormone levels and slow down facial hair growth.
+Stress: High levels of stress can disrupt hormone levels and pump the brakes on facial hair growth.

 Mustache Myths

-There are a lot of mustache myths out there.
+There are a lot of mustache myths floating around out there.
 Let’s see how they hold up to the facts.

 Mustache myth #1: Shaving helps your mustache come in fuller.

-This is a common myth that is not true.
-Shaving does not affect the thickness or color of mustache growth, and mustache will grow back at the same rate and thickness as before.
+Not true.
+Shaving does not affect the thickness or color of mustache growth.
+Your mustache will grow back at the same rate and thickness as before.

 Mustache myth #2: A mustache is a food trap.